CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README.md

-## Multitasking Convolutional Neural Network (MT-CNN)
+## Multitask Convolutional Neural Network (MT-CNN)

 ### Description
 MT-CNN is a CNN for natural language processing (NLP) and information extraction from free-form texts.
-The Biomedical Sciences, Engineering, and Computing (BSEC) group designed the model for information extraction from cancer pathology reports.
+This model extracts information from cancer pathology reports.

 ### User Community
 Data scientists interested in classifying free form texts (such as pathology reports, clinical trials, abstracts, and so on).